Equipment Loan Agreement: What You Need to Look For

 Some lenders might require borrowers to cover the cost of insurance for any equipment they access through an equipment loan.
 As such, your equipment loan agreement should address whether or not your lender will require this investment on your part.

-Your equipment loan agreement should solidify how exactly your lender defines default.
+Your equipment loan agreement should solidify what your lender defines default to mean.
 For instance, some lenders will take a single missed payment seriously.
 Meanwhile, other lenders might only declare activity default if you can’t pay down any of your debt.
 Ideally, no definition of default will apply to you as you pay back your equipment loan, but it’s prudent to know exactly what standard you’re being held to before you sign your equipment loan agreement.

 If your equipment loan comes with a fixed interest rate, then the rate won’t shift with the market throughout your repayment term length.
 Conversely, if your equipment loan comes with a variable interest rate, then the rate will fluctuate with the market throughout your repayment term.